 This study demonstrated that it was possible to determine a population estimate of juvenile steelhead in small creeks with a defined measure of precision.
-While this technique might not be an optimal approach in larger systems, such as the mainstem Okanogan River, it was shown to be fairly precise in smaller watersheds.
+While this technique might not be an optimal approach in larger systems, such as the mainstem Okanogan River, it has shown to be fairly precise in smaller watersheds.
 With multiple years of data collection, it may be possible to detect change in status and trends in the population of juvenile steelhead in relatively small, spatially distinct watersheds.
 Expanding these methods to additional tributaries within the Okanogan subbasin will allow for further examination of juvenile steelhead production in this system and increase the number of PIT tagged fish available for interrogation to estimate outmigration for the subbasin as a whole.

 Many of the stated assumptions used in this study appeared to be adequate, but remained untested.
-Block nets were meticulously placed in small trenches and back filled with substrate in attempts to create a closed population during mark-recapture events, detections of marks were easily distinguishable with the use of PIT tags and top caudal fin clips, sampling effort was monitored to remain consistent between the first and second pass, and fish were evenly distributed throughout the site upon release in the mark-recapture sampling close to their initial capture location.
-Assumptions that may contribute to more bias include that handling and marking of fish did not affect the likelihood of recapture and that no marks were lost prior to outmigration.
-In this study, no fish were recaptured that had a tag puncture wound and were found without a tag.
-Additionally, studies have shown that short term retention of PIT tags to be quite high, near 100% (Prentice et al. 1990, Zydlewski et al. 2003).
+Block nets were meticulously placed in small trenches and back filled with substrate in attempts to anchor nets to create a closed population during mark-recapture events, detections of marks were easily distinguishable with the use of PIT tags and top caudal fin clips, sampling effort was monitored to remain consistent between the first and second pass, and fish were evenly distributed throughout the site upon release in the mark-recapture sampling close to their initial capture location.
+Assumptions that may contribute to more bias include that handling and marking of fish did not affect the likelihood of recapture and that no PIT tags to be quite high, near 100% (Prentice et al. 1990, Zydlewski et al. 2003).

 One factor that may warrant further consideration is the assumption that fish are evenly distributed throughout the reach, or more specifically, that the sample site was representative of the reach as a whole.
 Violation of this assumption may lead to less certainty in the accuracy of abundance of fish within that reach.
 Some studies have shown that spatial variation in fish density across a watershed may be considerable (Bisson et al. 1988, Kiffney et al. 2006).
 This bias may be inflated in longer reaches such as lower Omak Creek Reach 3 and Salmon Creek Reach 6, where the sample site only covered 3.8% and 1.8% of the reach length, respectively.
 However, this bias was minimized overall by randomly sampling all reaches in each sub-watershed.
 Additionally, the relatively large site length-to-wetted width ratio (ex.
-Omak Creek, 150 m / \sim 5 m) may accommodate habitat variation within this small system.
+Omak Creek, 150 m / $\sim$ 5 m) may accommodate habitat variation within this small system.
 If time and budget allow, the placement of multiple randomly selected sites within a reach will allow us to quantify inter-site variability of fish density within each reach.

 Spatial distribution of fish throughout the creek may vary by age and size class (Roper et al. 1994).
 For example, density of steelhead fry may be linked to spawning location of adults the previous spring.
 Distribution of juvenile salmonids may also be linked to specific habitat variables, such as water velocity and substrate (Bisson et al. 1988, Everest and Chapman 1972, Nielsen et al. 1994), log/beaver jams (Roni and Quinn 2001), and overhead cover (Fausch 1993), among others.
-While the distribution of fish in relation to specific habitat variables was not examined in this study period, it may be possible to explore hypotheses in the future, due to the fact that these abundance data were collected at existing long-term habitat monitoring sites.
+While the distribution of fish in relation to specific habitat variables was not examined in this study period, it may be possible to explore the hypotheses in the future, due to the fact that these abundance data were collected at existing long-term habitat monitoring sites.
 Determining abundance of fish in respect to specific habitat characteristics may help to further describe variables favored in this system and assist in focusing habitat restoration efforts.